Illustration of a sytem usability scale.

 1. Transcript loading…

-This video explores the vital connection between accessibility and usability, emphasizing the importance of designing products that are accessible to all users, thereby enhancing overall usability.
+This video explores the vital connection between accessibility and usability, emphasizing how important it is to design products that are accessible to all users, and so improving usability overall, too.

 1. Enhances User-Centered Evaluation